DefectiveStudios/UniMerge-Docs/README.md

 ## Pro Tips
 * You can pull up any scene or prefab from any state by using TortoiseGit’s Repo Browser.
 Open the log, find the commit you want, right click it and choose Repo Browser.
 Then find the file you want, and Save as... to the assets folder.
 Then merge!
 Good Luck!
-* The conflict check (red/green background) compares all components, fields, and child objects, but the part of the code that checks if children are "the same" only compares names.
+* The conflict check (red/green background) compares all components, fields, and child objects, but the part of the code that checks if child GameObjects are "the same" only compares names.
 The difference here is that in cases where an object on the left is not matched on the right, only names are considered.
 There is no "history" to tell us whether two copies of a object used to be the same thing, so this is the best we can come up with so far.
 Bear in mind that re-naming sub-objects will cause them to be treated as "unmatched" in this way.
 * Don’t forget to use the normal Unity editor!
-You can take advantage of multi-edit and other editor scripts you’ve devised and the rest, once you’ve found the differences with this window.
+You can take advantage of multi-edit and other editor automation scripts you’ve devised, once you’ve found the differences using UniMerge.
 Sometimes it’s much easier to do things conventionally :)
 * Make use of the alt-click and Expand Differences functionality.
 Don't sit there folding out each object one-by-one when you can expand/collapse all by holding alt, and selectively expand to differences with the Expand Differences button.
 * Be careful using the tool on large, complex scenes (more than a few thousand objects).
 The tool will process in the background, but can still take a long time (over a minute) to refresh the comparison state of each object.
 Break your scene up into chunks.
 If you do decide to take the plunge and work on the whole thing at once, the comparison will run faster if you collapse the GUI down to showing just the top row.
+Turing off Deep Copy can also help.
+Also, feel free to cancel the refresh if you know you're going to be making a bunch of changes in a row.
 * In Unity 5.3 and above, UniMerge makes use of the Unity SceneManager class.
-Make sure that you don't have your own class called SceneManager, as it conflicts with the Unity class and will call compile errors when importing UniMerge.
+Make sure that you don't have your own class called SceneManager in the global namespace (really, just don't use the global namespace), as it conflicts with the Unity class and will cause compile errors when importing UniMerge.

 ## Scene Merging

 Scene merging is pretty simple, too.
 It also has a very similar workflow!
 Simply do the following:

-1. Open the SceneMerge Window (Window -> Object Merge ->Scene Merge)
+1. Open the SceneMerge Window (Window -> UniMerge -> Scene Merge)
 2. Drag in your scenes
 3. Press the Merge button
 4. Merge your objects in the ObjectMerge window